nabuk/IstLight/README.md

 # IstLight
 **Investment Strategy Tester Light**

-IstLight is a flexible, customizable and extensible software application made for testing investment strategies.
+IstLight is a flexible software application made for testing investment strategies.
 It heavily incorporates Python scripting language giving you the ability to:

 * write arbitrarily complex investment strategies